 A. Use narrative strategies (e.g., dialogue an action) to develop characters, plot and setting and maintain a consistent point of view.
 1. Write narratives that maintain a clear focus and point of view and use sensory details and dialogue to develop plot, characters, and a specific setting.
 B. Write responses to literature that extend beyond the summary and support judgments through references to the text.
 2. Write responses to novels, stories and poems that provide an interpretation, critique or reflection and support judgments with specific references to the text.
 C. Produce letters (e.g., business, letters to the editor, job applications) that address audience needs, stated purpose and context in a clear and efficient manner.

-3. Write letters that state the purpose, make requests or give compliments and use business letter format.

-D. Produce informational essays or reports that convey a clear and accurate perspective and support the main ideas with facts, details, examples and explanations.
+3. Write responses to novels, stories, poems and plays that provide an interpretation, a critique or reflection and support judgments with specific references to the text.
+D. Produce informational essays or reports that convey a clear and accurate perspective and support the main ideas with facts, examples and explanations.
 4. Write informational essay or reports, including research, that present a literal understanding of the topic, include specific facts, details and examples from multiple sources and create an organizing structure appropriate to the purpose audience and context.
 E. Use persuasive strategies, including establishing a clear position in support of a proposition or proposal with organized and relevant evidence.
 5. Write persuasive essays that establish a clear position and include organized and relevant information to support ideas.

-Writing Conventions Standard

-A. Use correct spelling conventions.

-1. Spell frequently misspelled and high-frequency words correctly.
+Writing Conventions Standard A. Use correct spelling conventions.
+1. Spell high-frequency words correctly.
 B. Use conventions of punctuation and capitalization in written work.

-- 2. Use commas, end marks, apostrophes and quotation marks correctly. - 3.
-Use semicolons, colons, hyphens, dashes and brackets. - 4.
-Use correct capitalization.

-C. Use grammatical structures to effectively communicate ideas in writing

-- 5. Use all eight parts of speech (e.g., noun, pronoun, verb, adverb, adjective, conjunction, preposition, interjection). - 6.
-Use verbs, including perfect tenses, transitive and intransitive verbs and linking verbs. - 7.
-Use nominative, objective, possessive, indefinite and relative pronouns. - 8.
-Use subject-verb agreement with collective nouns, indefinite pronouns, compound subjects and prepositional phrases.
+2. Use commas, end marks, apostrophes and quotation marks correctly.3.
+Use semicolons, colons, hyphens, dashes and brackets correctly.
+4. Use correct capitalization.
+C. Use grammatical structures to effectively communicate ideas in writing.
+5. Use all eight parts of speech (e.g., noun, pronoun, verb, adverb, adjective, conjunction, preposition, interjection).
+6. Use dependent and independent clauses.
+7. Use subject-verb agreement with collective nouns, indefinite pronouns, compound subjects and prepositional phrases.
+8. Conjugate regular and irregular verbs in all tenses correctly.
 Research Standard